top of page

 Have you ever come to a standstill with your photography and wondered how to bring back the joy that you used to feel when out taking photographs?

-During the last year I imagine that is something that has happened to a lot of people.
-I know I came to the stage where I felt that I was going around in circles learning about photography yet not making much progress in real terms.
+I know that at times I come to the stage where I feel that I am going around in circles learning about photography yet not making much progress in real terms.

 How Does Mindful Photography Help?